4-alarm fire in south Minneapolis injures 3, displaces 50

 The garage burned to the ground with five to seven cars inside it.
 The apartment complex's roof totally collapsed, while the roof of the motel partially collapsed.

-As of Thursday morning, crews are still at the scene.
 Minneapolis Fire Chief Bryan Tyner said he's just thankful it wasn't worse.

 "That is a lot of structures lost in a short amount of time, but structures can be rebuilt," Tyner said.
-"We're just glad we haven't had any fire fatalities to this point and it seem like all the residents were able to get out."
+"We're just glad we haven't had any fire fatalities to this point and it seems like all the residents were able to get out."

 The cause of the fire is being investigated.